BaileyChessum/teleop_modular/docs/guides/writing_a_control_mode.rst

    // project_name.hpp
      // ...

-     // TODO: Add shared pointers for any buttons/axes you need here, then set them in on_capture_inputs().
+     // TODO: Add shared pointers for any buttons/axes you need here, then set them in on_configure_inputs().

-     // You can hold references to inputs like this, and set their values in on_capture_inputs:
+     // You can hold references to inputs like this, and set their values in on_configure_inputs:
      /// Input from 0 to 1 that directly scales the output speed.
      Axis::SharedPtr speed_;